 The Sustainable Way to Prepare Sustainability Data

-How GLYNT.AI Uses Less than 5% of the Energy and Water of LLMs
+How GLYNT.AI uses less than 5% of the energy and water that LLMs use for the same tasks

 OVERVIEW